 - The member of staff will have a right to be accompanied at the meeting by a work colleague or trade union representative and should be notified of this in the letter.

-- Guidance should be sought from the HR Partner who will also be in attendance at the decision meeting.
+- Guidance should be sought from the HR Adviser who will also be in attendance at the decision meeting.

 At the decision meeting the Deputy Vice Chancellor & Provost will:

 - ask the HoD to give the reasons for recommending non-confirmation in post

 - ask the HoD to provide evidence/examples of the problem/issues to be discussed - where appropriate in advance of the meeting